yohanesnuwara/yohanesnuwara.github.io/_teaching/2020-portharcourt.md

 location:
 ---

 This course consisted of 3 sessions in 1 month; first session about basic Python programming and well-log analysis, second session about material balance analysis; and third session about well-test analysis.
-There were also coding assignments after this course. **Watch in YouTube**: [Session 1](), [Session 2](), [Session 3]().
+There were also coding assignments after this course. **Watch on YouTube:** [Session 1](), [Session 2](), [Session 3]()

 ## Course materials